zefangli/OLD_zefangli.github.io/index.md

 # Biography

-I am currently a senior student at [University of Michigan - Shanghai Jiao Tong University Joint Institute (UM-SJTU JI)](https://www.ji.sjtu.edu.cn/), wiith a major in Mechanical Engineering and a minor in Computer Science.
+I am currently a senior student at [University of Michigan - Shanghai Jiao Tong University Joint Institute](https://www.ji.sjtu.edu.cn/) (UM-SJTU JI), wiith a major in Mechanical Engineering and a minor in Computer Science.

 My undergraduate studies focus on elastic mechanics, structural health monitoring, and robotics.

 I am also an incoming student of Master of Science in Mechanical Engineering - Reaserch program (fall 2021) at Carnegie Mellon University, keenly seeking research opportunities on soft robotics and/or wearable electronics.

-## Education
+# Education
+- UM-SJTU JI, B.S. in Mechanical Engineering, Minor in Computer Science.

 # Publication